ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

 - **Enrichment:**
     - In the `market_signals` section of the JSON, update the `buyback_signal` to "bullish", "bearish", or "neutral" based on the latest data.
     - In `analyst_notes`, comment on the significance of the weekly performance vs. the S&P 500.
-- **Competing Narratives:**
+- **Intelligence Notes:**
-  - BRK.B underperformance gap widening = bear case winning
+  - Is the performance gap widening or narrowing?
-  - BRK.B underperformance gap narrowing = bull case gaining traction
+  - What does the trend suggest about market sentiment?

 ### Step 2.5: Cash Position Analysis